Dimm-ddr/loudlyproud/content/ru/books/land-of-milk-and-honey-4e56c993.md

 params:
   authors:
   - C Pam Zhang
-  bookTitle: Land Of Milk And Honey
+  book_title: Land Of Milk And Honey
   book_description: The award-winning author ofHow Much of These Hills Is Goldreturns
     with a rapturous and revelatory novel about a young chef whose discovery of pleasure alters her life and, indirectly, the worldA smog has spread.
 Food crops are rapidly